amanmadov/msin616-final-project/README.md

             --#region Check borrowed book exists
             IF NOT EXISTS(SELECT TOP 1 1 FROM books_borrowed WHERE card_id = @card_id AND copy_id = @copy_id AND isReturned = 0)
             BEGIN
-                RAISERROR('There is no borrowed book with the given details.', 16, 1) END
+		;THROW 50001, 'There is no borrowed book with the given details.', 1 END
             --#endregion
             DECLARE @id INT = (SELECT id FROM books_borrowed WHERE card_id = @card_id AND copy_id = @copy_id AND isReturned = 0)